cjstehno/java-to-groovy/NOTES.md

     * extend specification
     * replace test with similar spec (remove asserts too)
     * quick into to spock

-* update the test a bit
-* update the asserts in the test (and fix strings)
+    * talk about other features of spock

 compare line counts

+just scraping the surface of groovy to give a quick intro